 Tools, models and systems have been developed in order to provide qualitative and quantitative management information for use in risk management decisions.
 In particular, the Standard Group makes use of its internal model in order to quantify the levels of aggregate risk carried at both group and Standard UK level and to monitor whether levels of risk are within strategic risk appetite.
-Detailed measures of the club's appetite for risk have also been established, with key risk indicators reported at each board meeting against pre-set board and management tolerances, for example with respect to key financial ratios, maximum exposure to individual investment counterparties, maximum exposure to specific ship types, or acceptable levels of new business growth.
+Detailed measures of Standard UK's appetite for risk have also been established, with key risk indicators reported at each board meeting against pre-set risk limits and tolerances, for example with respect to key financial ratios, maximum exposure to individual investment asset classes, maximum exposure to 3rd party counterparties and liquidity requirements.